ManuelMartinG/master-mathematical-engineering/README.md

-# master-mathematical-engineneering
-Projects from Master in Computational and Mathematical Engineering
+# Projects from Master in Mathematical and Computational Engineering from UOC/URV